 sunroom insulation.
-The minimum ceiling insulation R-values shall be R-19 in Zones 3 and 4, and R-24 in Zone 5.
+The minimum ceiling insulation R-values shall be R-24.
 The minimum wall R-value shall be R-13.
 New wall(s) separating a sunroom from conditioned space shall meet the building thermal envelope requirements.
 Floor and slab insulation shall comply with values in Table N1102.1.1.

 N1102.2.12 Framed cavity walls.
 The exterior thermal envelope wall insulation shall be installed in substantial contact and continuous alignment with the building envelope air barrier.
 Insulation shall be substantially free from installation gaps, voids, or compression.
-For framed walls, the cavity insulation shall be enclosed on all sides with a rigid material or an air barrier material.
+For framed walls, the cavity insulation shall be enclosed on all sides with rigid material.
 Wall insulation shall be enclosed at the following locations when installed on exterior walls prior to being covered by subsequent construction, consistent with the Appendix E-2.3 of this code:

-1. Tubs
+- 1. Tubs

-2. Showers
+- 2. Showers

-3. Stairs
+- 3. Stairs

-4. Fireplace units Enclosure of wall cavity insulation also applies to walls that adjoin attic spaces by placing a rigid material or air barrier material on the attic space side of the wall on the attic space side of the wall.
+- 4. Fireplace units

+Enclosure of wall cavity insulation also applies to walls that adjoin attic spaces by placing an approved rigid material on the attic space side of the wall.